promatia/acts/act_proposals/economy.md

 ### Section 2: Taxes
 #### Paragraph 1: Enterprise Tax
 All enterprises operating in Promatia are required to pay the following percentages of their profits as a tax to the Ministry of Taxation:
-Profit range (Promas)|Tax rate on that income (%)
+Annual profit range (Promas)|Tax rate on that range (%) -|-
--|-
 0-20,000|0
-20,000-100,000|5%
-100,000-1,000,000|10%
-1,000,000+|15%
+20,000-100,000|5
+100,000-1,000,000|10
+1,000,000+|15

 #### Paragraph 2: Land Value Tax
-All owners of land in Promatia are required to pay a tax of 1% of the market value of the land per annum to the Ministry of Taxation.
+All owners of land in Promatia are required to pay a tax of 1% of the market value of their land per annum to the Ministry of Taxation.

 #### Paragraph 3: Transaction Tax
-All transactions are subject to a percentage tax which is paid to the Ministry of Taxation directly by the Bank of Promatia.
+All transactions are subject to a percentage tax which is paid to the Ministry of Taxation directly by the Bank of Promatia based on the income of the individual or enterprise paying it, defined by the chart as follows:
-***NOTE: THIS SECTION TO BE COMPLETED***
+Annual income (Promas)|Transaction tax (%)
+-|-
+0-20,000|0
+20,000-50,000|1
+50,000-100,000|3
+100,000-500,000|5
+500,000-1,000,000|7
+1,000,000+|9

+#### Paragraph 4: Estate Tax
+Inheritances are subject to a percentage tax which is paid to the Ministry of Taxation directly by the Bank of Promatia based on the total amount of money being inherited.
+Inheritance range (Promas)|Tax rate on that range (%) -|-
+0-20,000|10
+20,000-100,000|30
+100,000-1,000,000|50
+1,000,000+|70

-#### Paragraph 4: Excise Taxes
+#### Paragraph 5: Excise Taxes
 All sales of the following products are subject to a 20% excise tax:
 1. Luxury goods
 2. Recreational drugs